-Our Master of Arts program in the Pauline Jewett Institute of Women's and Gender Studies, offers expertise in understanding the complexities of gender.
+The MA program in the Pauline Jewett Institute of Women's and Gender Studies, offers expertise in understanding the intersectional complexities of gender, race, sexuality, disability and other categories of social difference.
 Students have an opportunity to work with dynamic faculty members who place social inequality struggles and strategies for change at the forefront of curriculum and research.

-Within a global, transnational and intersectional framework, students will explore issues, theories and methods relating to social justice, violence, human rights, popular culture and digital media, sexuality and the body.
-These will all be explored in crosscultural, political, economic, social and policy settings.
-Core learning objectives of the MA program include: transnational feminist scholarship, critical research and thinking skills, interdisciplinarity and grounded knowledge.
+Within a transnational, decolonial and intersectional framework. students will explore issues, theories and methods relating to social justice, violence, human rights, popular culture and digital media, sexualities, disabilities and critical race studies.
+These will all be examined in cultural, political, economic and social settings.
+Core learning objectives of the MA program include: transnational and decolonial feminist scholarship, critical research and thinking skills, interdisciplinarity and grounded knowledge.